hexpresso/WU-2019/EscapeGameSogeti/BadVM/README.md

         (...long list of elif)
 ```

 Each function is understood and decoded.
-This VM has two registers, R1 and R2, a compare operation, a jump, XOR, an instruction pointer and some memory access.
+This VM has two registers, R1 and R2, a compare operation with a compare flag, a jump, XOR, an instruction pointer and some memory access.
 In the end we can manage to have a flat representation of the opcodes:
 ```bash
 mitsurugi@dojo:~/chall/ESCAPE$ ./fetchdecode.py